Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Lewis was 22-for-32 with 204 passing yards, a touchdown and an interception.
 For whatever reason, this led to the Browns new regime releasing Lewis the following spring.

-Since then, Lewis was picked up by another quarterback-hungry team in the Bills and has been a decent backup for them, posting a 2-3 record and 81.0 rating in four games.
+Lewis was picked up by another quarterback-hungry team in the Bills in 2013 and posted a 2-3 record and 81.0 rating in five starts.
+Lewis was recently picked up by the Texans.

 Lewis’ Stats: 0-1, 69%, 204 yards (6.4 YPA), 1 TD, 1 INT, 83.3 rating